ersc-docs/ersc-docs.github.io/pages/faq.md

 > - <u>If it happens during vanilla launch</u>.
 >   It means that you have disabled EAC by using other mods/bypasses, such as Mod Engine 2 and Mod Loader.
 The most common hook is Mod Loader, which is done through dinput8.dll - renaming or moving it to another folder will let you run vanilla Elden Ring.
 >
-> - <u>If this happens when launchg the game through Mod Engine 2.1's launchmod_eldenring.bat</u>.
+> - <u>If this happens when launch the game through Mod Engine 2.1's launchmod_eldenring.bat</u>.
->   It means you have not followed the instructions in [Seamless Modding](https://ersc-docs.github.io/seamless-modding/) to use seamless coop with other mods.
+>   It means you have not followed the instructions in [Seamless Modding](https://ersc-docs.github.io/seamless-modding/) to use Seamless Coop with other mods.
 >
-> - <u>If it happens when launching the game throgh the <b>Randomizer</b>.</u>
+> - <u>If it happens when launching the game through the <b>Randomizer</b>.</u>
 >   It means your version of Seamless Coop is no longer up to date, make sure you have the latest version of Seamless Coop installed in your <b>mods</b> folder.
 You can find the latest version of Seamless Coop here: [Seamless Coop](https://www.nexusmods.com/eldenring/mods/510/?tab=files).
 >
 > <b>NOTE:</b> Seamless Coop, by itself, can run in parallel to vanilla playthroughs without any file renaming.